 How to troubleshoot common air conditioning problemsFebruary 20, 2019

 From time to time it is possible to experience some problems with your central air conditioning.
 Although the issues can be varied and sometimes challenging to diagnose, we will try to outline the main culprits and their solutions for you.
-However, if you prefer playing safe, AFR Dynamics is always at your service with its highly skilled specialists to find immediate answers to your central air conditioning problems.
+However, if you prefer playing safe, AFR Dynamics is always at your service with its highly skilled specialists to find immediate answers to your common air conditioning problems.
 Let’s have a look at what we can do in case of burdening the responsibility by ourselves.
 This article is going to cover the most common air conditioning problems you might face.

 Your Air Conditioner does react at all